yarisvt/tyk-docs/tyk-docs/content/tyk-dashboard-api/pagination.md

 Select Dashboard APIs are paginated.

-You can select the number of result pages to return by adding a parameter `p` which starts at 1.
+You can select the number of result pages to return by adding a parameter `p` which starts at `1`.
+At the default page size, this returns items 1-10.
+Set `p` to `2` returns items 11-20 and so on.
 Alternatively, passing `0` or lower as a parameter will return all items.

 The default page size is 10.
 You can overwrite the default page size in your dashboard configuration file [using the page_size key](https://tyk.io/docs/configure/tyk-dashboard-configuration-options/#environment-variables).
 It is recommended you do not modify it as it will affect the performance of the Dashboard.